geraldbryan/Time-Management-Project/README.md

 <a name="Arules"></a>
 ### Association Rules

-You must wonder why we use the association rules in this kind of data.
-Are there any transactions in this data? doesn't it use to determine what product the customer will buy if they already buy one specific item? **Yes, that is true!** We will use that association rules algorithm and use it differently.
-In this project, we use association rules to determine what aspect leads to a **'Good Time Management Quality'** or **'Bad Time Management Quality.'** If you think it confusing to decide on the transaction data in this dataset, I will tell you it is not, **absolutely not.** We use the row as the transaction or one respondent as one transaction and the 12 questions, gender, and age as the items.
+You must wonder why we use the association rules method into the data.
+Are there any transactions in this data? doesn't its goal is determining what is the next product that the customer will buy if they already buy one specific item? **Yes, that is true!** We will use that association rules algorithm differently.
+In this project, association rules determine what aspect leads to a **'Good Time Management Quality'** or **'Bad Time Management Quality.'** If you think it confusing to decide on the transaction data in this dataset, I will tell you it is not, **absolutely not.** We use the row as the transaction or one respondent as one transaction and the twelve questions, gender, and age as the items.

 #### Bad Time Management Quality
 ![bad_arules](image/bad_arules.png)

 If you try the survey and fill the question shown above, you will produce a **Bad Time Management Quality**.
-And the plot below is the interactive visualization that you can try in the shiny apps.
+And the plot below is the interactive visualization that you can try in the shiny app.

 ![bad_arules_vis](image/bad_arules_vis.png)